zanderdk/Minecraft-writeup/README.md

 An important note here is that (with some exception's) `prev_size`and `size` is stored outside of the memory returned to the user while `fd` and `bk` is stored instead of user data.
 This is okay as `fd` and `bk` is only relvant when the buffer is already in a freed state .
 This also means that malloc will infact allocate 0x10 bytes more than the requested size to have space enough for `prev_size` and `size`.

 In this challenge the only relevant part is actually the unsorted bin (potentilay largebins).
-As we are limited to do allocations of at least `0x500` meaning we are above both tchace, fast bin and small bin ranges.
+As we are limited to do allocations of at least 0x500 meaning we are above both tchace, fast bin and small bin ranges.
 So this means that every time we free the chunk will end in the unsortedbin and like wise we will only be allocate from this bin as well.

-When we free a chunk it is put first in unsortebin after consolidation. consolidation (merged together into one chunk) happens if two chunks are consecutive in memory upon free.
+When we free a chunk it is put first in unsortebin after consolidation.
+Consolidation (merged together into one chunk) happens if two chunks are consecutive in memory upon free.
 This also happens with the special chunk called the top chunk defining the end of currently in use heap area.
-When allocating we will scan the unsortedbin for an exact size match every chunk not fitting will be sorted into it apropiate bin in this binary it will always be largebins.
+When allocating libc will scan the unsortedbin for an exact size match and every chunk not fitting will be sorted into it's appropriate bin.
+In this binary it will always be largebins.
 Doing exploitation we will not encounter this.
 If no chunk is matched we will go over a number of steps trying to reallocate from the bins big enough for requested size and at last if everything else fails take from the top chunk.

 ## Exploitation

 Goal: get shell using `__free_hook` to makes free call system with `/bin/sh\x00` in a buffer.

 Okay now let's exploit this shit, but where to start with a milion exploit strats on [How2Heap](https://github.com/shellphish/how2heap) and some of them even having wrong version annotation (ofc one can do overlapping chunks in libc above 2.29 it's just harder).
-Actually I recommend just learning glibc internal a few strat's along with some Heap feng shui and just yolo from there.
+Actually I recommend just learning glibc internal and some read some basic strat's along with some Heap feng shui and just yolo from there.

-After fucking around with the leak/printf for some hours I decided to do leak less heap exploitation, now were are not completely in the blind here as there is no PIE.
-So we know some addresses this made me quite certain that a special kinda unlink attack would work as I have done this many times before on binaries both with and especially without PIE.
+After fucking around with the leak/printf for some hours I decided to do leak less heap exploitation.
+We are not completely in the blind here as there is no PIE.
+So we know some addresses, this made me quite certain that a special kinda unlink attack would work as I have done this many times before on binaries both with and especially without PIE.

-The `replace block` we can only do once and is therefore a super valuable resource to us so we will keep this available as long as we can right until the end where we override the `__free_hook`.
-First what we wanna do is to get full control of the usortedbin we will do this by setting up the heap in a way where we can free a chunk we control all aspects of.
+The `replace block` we can only do once and it is therefore a super valuable resource to us so we will keep this available as long as we can, right until the end where we override the `__free_hook`.
+First what we wanna do is to get full control of the usortedbin we will do this by setting up the heap in a way where we can control all aspects of a freed chunk

 Let's first define some interaction functions: